-Everyone understands that preparation for postsecondary education is a PreK-12 concern.
+Everyone understands that preparation for postsecondary education is a pre-K-12 concern.
 The understanding has been translated into an emphasis on high expectations and high standards around academics as measured by achievement tests.
 This emphasis has become the hallmark of the school improvement movement and is a primary shaper of what is in place to support the development of readiness for postsecondary education.

-Estimates in the U.S. indicate there are thousands of programs focusing on college prep strategies (Gándara, 2001).
-According to a report from the U.S. Secretary of Education's High School Leadership Summit, such programs vary from minimal academic counseling to those offering:
+Estimates in the United States indicate there are thousands of programs focusing on college prep strategies.31 According to a report from the US Secretary of Education's High School Leadership Summit, such programs vary from minimal academic counseling to those offering:

-- Academic enrichment activities that enhance the curriculum including tutoring, summer school, after-school programs, and extra coursework; - Information sharing to educate students and parents about college options, testing and admission requirements, financial aid procedures, and campus life; - Mentoring by a peer or adult that provides educational and social support; and - Social enrichment activities that provide students with the opportunity to learn leadership skills, set-goals, visit college campuses, and explore the arts (U.S. Department of Education, 2003a).
+- Academic enrichment activities that enhance the curriculum including tutoring, summer school, after-school programs, and extra course work; - Information sharing to educate students and parents about college options, testing and admission requirements, financial aid procedures, and campus life; - Mentoring by a peer or adult that provides educational and social support; and

-Descriptions of programs funded by the Office of Indian Education are illustrative of the strengths and weaknesses of current efforts to support readiness for postsecondary education (see http://indianeducation.org/index.cfm?page=DemoGrantAbstracts.html#2006).
-Here's one example:
+Social enrichment activities that provide students with the opportunity to learn leadership skills, set goals, visit college campuses, and explore the arts.32

-"The Arlee High School [Arlee School District, MT], a public school on the Flathead
+Descriptions of programs funded by the Office of Indian Education are illustrative of the strengths and weaknesses of current efforts to support readiness for postsecondary education.33 Here is one example:

-Reservation in western Montana, has designed a college preparatory program targeting students in grades 9-12.
+The Arlee High School [Arlee School District, MT], a public school on the Flathead Reservation in western Montana, has designed a college preparatory program targeting students in grades 9-12.
 The project will provide increased rigor, enrichment, summer support programs and specialized tutorial services provided by highly qualified certified teachers.
 Job embedded professional development provided by an outside service provider, emphasizes meeting high academic standards and enhances implementation of Montana's standards for Indian Education for All.
 The project elevates expectations and rigor in the core curriculum while providing focused temporary supports so every American Indian child is well prepared and motivated to go to college.
-Number of participants: 117"
+Number of participants: 117.

-Based on analyses of current high school programs designed to help students navigate the path to college, a practice guide from the What Works Clearinghouse offers three readiness and two transition recommendations to high schools and school districts (Tierney, Bailey, Constantine, Finkelstein, & Hurd, 2009).
+Based on analyses of current high school programs designed to help students navigate the path to college, a practice guide from the What Works Clearinghouse offers three readiness and two transition recommendations to high schools and school districts.
 The first readiness recommendation focuses on preparing students academically for college by offering a college preparatory curriculum; the second emphasizes assessing whether students are building the knowledge and skills needed for college.
 "These two recommendations reflect the panel's belief that students are best served when schools develop a culture of achievement and a culture of evidence."
 The third readiness recommendation describes how high schools can build and sustain college aspirations by surrounding students with adults and peers who support these aspirations.
-Recommendations 4 and 5 stress how high schools should assist students in completing college entry steps (e.g., entrance exams, financial aid applications).
+Recommendations 4 and 5 stress how high schools should assist students in completing college entry steps, such as entrance exams and financial aid applications.

-As the above underscores, considerable attention is given to the knowledge and skills related to college readiness (e.g., Conley, 2007; U.S. Department of Education, 2003b); less attention is given to engendering an early desire for continuing formal education beyond high school and doing so through pathways that fit personal goals for the future (College Board, 2006; Corwin & Tierney, 2007; McDonough, 2004a).
+As the above underscores, considerable attention is given to the knowledge and skills related to college readiness;35 less attention is given to engendering an early desire for continuing formal education beyond high school and doing so through pathways that fit personal goals for the future.36